-- Upon receipt of the written notice of complaint, the Director of Employee Relations and Compliance or his/her designee shall acknowledge receipt within five workdays.
+- Upon receipt of the written notice of complaint, the Director of Employee Relations or his/her designee shall acknowledge receipt within five workdays.
 In order to initiate a fact-finding investigation, the intake interviewer must make a preliminary evaluation of the complaint itself to determine whether the complaint gives rise to a reasonable inference that discrimination has occurred.
 That is, if all the representations in the complaint are deemed to be factual, does the complaint establish that discrimination occurred or raise a presumption that discrimination occurred.
 In the absence of meeting this definitional threshold, the complaint must be dismissed.

-- An investigation, if appropriate, will be conducted by the Employee Relations and Compliance office.
+- An investigation, if appropriate, will be conducted by the Employee Relations office.
 If a respondent is named a written notice of the complaint shall be forwarded to the respondent.
 The internal complaint procedure involves a thorough investigation, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to a complaint.

-- A written determination of the complaint and a description of the resolution, if any, shall be issued by the Employee Relations and Compliance Office and a copy forwarded to the complainant and respondent (if any).
+- A written determination of the complaint and a description of the resolution, if any, shall be issued by the Employee Relations Office and a copy forwarded to the complainant and respondent (if any).

 - The determination rendered upon completion of the investigative process is not subject to the appeal process.
 For reconsideration, a written request should be submitted to the University ADA Coordinator accompanied by affidavits or other written documentation that would substantially alter the findings of the investigation.
 The written request must be submitted no later than ten (10) working days after receipt of the final determination.